TheRealWolfpunk/FHEM-Claude/README.en.md

 This module is a fork of https://github.com/ahlers2mi/FHEM-Gemini.

+`98_Claude` has been specifically adapted for the German language.
+Therefore, the usage examples in this English README intentionally keep the original German example commands and phrases where that best reflects real-world usage.

 ### API Costs & Credits

 This module uses Anthropic's prepaid system.
 By default, the model **claude-haiku-4-5** is configured because it is currently the most cost-effective Claude model and usually offers a very suitable balance between capability and ongoing cost for typical home automation requests.